-A series of engagement activities, including consultations, workshops and surveys are planned to ensure broad input from multiple stakeholders in our community.
-A Working Group, consisting of faculty, students and staff from both campuses, has also been convened to provide advice and direction, and to help develop actions under the emerging framework themes.
+A series of engagement activities, including consultations, workshops and surveys were planned to ensure broad input from multiple stakeholders in our community.
+A Working Group, consisting of faculty, students and staff from both campuses, was convened to provide advice and direction, and to help develop actions under the emerging framework themes.

-The planning process will take place between December 2018 and August 2019, in five phases as follows:
+The consultation process took place between December 2018 and October 2019, in five phases as follows:

 - Phase I – One-on-one meetings with UBC senior leadership (VPs & Deans)

 - Phase II – Workshops with UBC community (Faculty, Students, Staff, Alumni), and International Strategy Working Group meetings